 Northern Michigan is chock full of spectacular campgrounds, many of which have campsites just a stone’s throw from the water.
-You can set up camp far enough inland to be safe for the coastal environment but so close you can hear the water lapping at night.
-Here are three terrific picks; Tahquamenon Fallsin Paradise (watch a video) in the Upper Peninsula, D. H. Day Campground in the Sleeping Bear National Lakeshore in Glen Arbor and the Sand Lakes Quiet Area just outside Traverse City.
-Wake up to sunlight on the water and the sound of a breeze in the trees and you’ll be hooked!
+You can set up camp far enough inland to be safe from the coastal environment but so close you can hear the water lapping at night.
+Here are three terrific picks; Tahquamenon Falls in the Upper Peninsula, D. H. Day Campground in Sleeping Bear National Lakeshore and the Sand Lakes Quiet Area just outside Traverse City.
+Wake up to sunlight on the water and the sound of a breeze in the trees!

 Modern campers might prefer the suburbia-like style of the 180 close-knit sites (and hot showers and flush toilets) at the two Lower Falls Campgrounds inside Tahquamenon Falls State Park ($16+, plus $6 daily motor vehicle permit; 800-44-Parks).
 But rustic renegades will find a more secluded setting just north of the park and the town of Paradise at Andrus Lake State Forest Campground, where 25 sites spread out in the woods and along the otherwise uninhabited sandy lakeshore.
 Expect great swimming and fishing, a boat launch, plus fire pits, a water pump and vault toilets. $15 NIGHTLY.
 906-293-3293, MICHIGAN.GOV/DNR